Doves on my balcony

 (Sherman Oaks, CA)

-About three weeks ago I discovered a young mourning dove on my balcony.
-For the first couple of weeks the parents would come and feed him.
+About three weeks ago, I discovered a baby mourning dove on my apartment balcony.
+For the first couple of weeks, the parents visited regularly to feed him.

-When I would sit out there he would peck at the seed I dropped, often walking between my feet and once actually flying up to land on my shoulder for a few seconds before landing back on the balcony floor.
+When I would sit outside, he would peck at the seed I dropped, often walking between my feet.

 Comments for Baby Dove on Apartment Balcony